Data protection notice for enquirers and professional partners

-- who have a professional relationship with the University (such as teachers, careers advisers, collaborators, professional partners etc.)
+- who have a professional relationship with the university (such as lay members of boards, teachers, careers advisers, collaborators, external assessors, professional partners/learners etc.)

 Identity and contact details of the Data Controller